 8. Tailor Your Resume for Each Job Application

 A generic resume won't stand out.
-Always customize your resume based on the job description by:
+Always customize your resume based on the job

 ● Incorporating keywords from the job listing.